Quanjude: Company profile and branches

-The restaurant chain sells over 2 million roast ducks served in 400 different styles to over 5 million customers annually.
+After a merger in 2004 with Beijing New Yansha Group, Quanjude is now a part of the Beijing Tourism Group, a state-owned enterprise.

-After a merger in 2004 with Beijing New Yansha Group, Quanjude is now a part of the Beijing Tourism Group.
+The company's stock is listed on the Shanghai stock exchange.

 In China

-There are 50 affiliates across China.
+In 2010, there were 50 affiliates in China.
 The first directly run flagship store opened in Changchun, Jilin Province in January 2007.

 Beijing

 Quanjude has eight direct branches in Beijing.
 The original location operates in Qianmen with several other branches in other locations in Beijing.

 There is a seven-story restaurant on Hepingmen Ave., a location hand-picked by former Chinese Premier Zhou Enlai.
 Serving up to 5,000 meals a day, this restaurant covers a floor area of 15,000 square meters with over forty private dining rooms and can simultaneously seat 2,000 guests.

 Having established a history and affiliation with the Chinese government at the municipal and central state level, Quanjude has often been used to hold state banquets and to receive celebrities, dignitaries, and important government figures from over 200 countries as distinguished VIP guests.